vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 śvara in Kāśi; PC 284.
 Bhāskarapājā-It is said that the sun should be worshipped as a

-form of Viṣṇu and that the sun is the right eye of Viṣṇu, that the sun should be worshipped in a mandala resembling a chariot wheel and that the flowers offered to a sun image and later removed should not be worn by a person on his own body; TT 36, PC 104; Br.
+form of Viṣṇu and that the sun is the right eye of Viṣṇu, that the sun should be worshipped in a maṇḍala resembling a chariot wheel and that the flowers offered to a sun image and later removed should not be worn by a person on his own body; TT 36, PC 104; Br.
 S. (57.
 31-57 ) gives direc tions as to how the images of certain gods were to be made and verses 46-48 describe the image of Surya, one chara cteristic being that the body from the feet to chest should

 not be shown but covered with a jacket.
 Bhāskarapriyā-saptami—when the sun passes from one Zodiacal